Felix-Okeyo/Felix-Okeyo/README.md

 ### Hello there 👋

-Hello, I'm Felix a junior full-stack software engineer.
+Hello, I'm Felix a full-stack software engineer with 2+ years experience.
 Ready to gain more experience, improve on code practices, and contribute to innovative projects.
 Currently, exploring new technologies, reading a lot and solving DSAs.

 ### 🛠️ Technologies and Tools